Rydom/ChatApp/README.md

 e também habilitar serviços de autenticação por email, Database, Messaging Cloud e Firebase Storage.

 #Dica: Se não estiver inserindo os dados no banco verifique se as suas regras não estão definidas como false.

+----------------------------------- English Version -----------------------------

+# ChatApp
+It's a live chat app with Firebase

+To use it you need to create a project in firebase, add the google-services.json file inside the App root folder, and also enable email, Database, Messaging Cloud, and Firebase Storage authentication services.

+#Tip: If you are not entering data in the database make sure your rules are not set to false.